 Create a Stacked Area Chart in Power BI – Approach 2

 First, click on the Stacked Area Chart under the Visualization section.
-This will automatically create a Stacked Area Chart with dummy data as shown in below screenshot.
+It automatically creates a Power BI Stacked Area Chart with dummy data, as shown in the below screenshot.

-In order to add data to Stacked Area Chart, we have to add required fields:
+To add data to the Stacked Area Chart, we have to add the required fields:

-- Axis: Please specify the Column Name that represent the Stacked Area.
+- Axis: Please specify the Column Name that represents the Stacked Area.

 - Legend: Column that divides the values further